jessepav/libgdx-wiki-old/Box2d.md

 ## Creating a World ##

 When setting up Box2D the first thing we need is a world.
 The world object is basically what holds all your physics objects/bodies and simulates the reactions between them.
-It does not however render the objects for you; for that you will use libgdx graphics functions.
-That said, libgdx does come with a Box2D debug renderer which is extremely handy for debugging your physics simulations, or even for testing your game-play before writing any rendering code.
+It does not however render the objects for you; for that you will use libGDX graphics functions.
+That said, libGDX does come with a Box2D debug renderer which is extremely handy for debugging your physics simulations, or even for testing your game-play before writing any rendering code.

 To create the world we use the following code: